enviodev/docs/docs/HyperSync/hypersync-query.md

 ## Query Execution Explained

-This section explains how the query executes on the server, step-by-step.
+This section explains how the query executes on the server, step by step.

 #### Preliminary

 The data in HyperSync server is split into groups by block number.
-Each groups consists of data for a contiguous block range.
+Each group consists of data for a contiguous block range.
 When the query runs, these groups are always queried atomically, meaning if a group is queried it is never queried in half.
 This is important when considering limit arguments like `max_num_logs` or when considering time/response_size limits.
-If server realzes it reached a limit then it will terminate the query after it finishes the current data group it is querying and then return the response to the user.
+If the server realizes it reached a limit then it will terminate the query after it finishes the current data group it is querying and then return the response to the user.
 On the response it will put `next_block` value which is the block the query stopped at.